-Call for fracking laws to be relaxed
+Plan to relax law on initial fracking tests

 Fracking planning laws should be relaxed say ministers

-Planning laws on fracking might be relaxed following a government announcement today.
+The government has proposed a relaxation in the planning laws which apply to fracking.

-Preliminary drilling may be classed as permitted development - that's the same law that allows people to build a small conservatory.
+Under the plans, preliminary drilling could be classed as permitted development - the same law that allows people to build a small conservatory.

-Ministers are also proposing a Shale Environmental Regulator and a new Planning Brokerage Service.
+Ministers are also proposing a shale environmental regulator and a new planning brokerage service.

 Opponents of fracking say it shows the government is desperate to encourage fracking.